10 Best Fonts for Dyslexia

 9. Dyslexie

-Designed by Christian Boer (who has dyslexia), Dyslexie was created specifically for people with dyslexia.
+Designed by Christian Boer (who has dyslexia), the Dyslexie font was created specifically for people with dyslexia.
 It features long stems, unique shapes, and heavy, bolder bottoms.
-Each of these features is meant to give each letter its own qualities and make each one easily distinguishable.
+Each feature is meant to give each letter its qualities and make each one easily distinguishable.

 This is an example of Dyslexie font.